top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/22_sd_cards.md

 <div class='requirements' markdown='1'>

-Requires:

-- A blank SD card.
+Requires: A blank SD card.

-- An image file to burn.
+Requires: An image file to burn.

-- An Ubuntu computer with an SD reader.
+Requires: An Ubuntu computer with an SD reader.

-Results:

-- A burned image.
+Results: A burned image.

 </div>